-- 2.15 The content of a communication is defined in section 261(6) of the Act as the data which reveals anything of what might be reasonably be considered to be the meaning (if any) of that communication. - 2.16 When one person sends a message to another what they say or what they type in the subject line or body of an email is the content.
+2.12 The content of a communication is defined in section 261(6) of the Act as any element of the communication, or any data attached to or logically associated with the communication, which reveals anything of what might be reasonably be considered to be the meaning (if any) of that communication.

+- 2.13 When one person sends a message to another, what they say or what they type in the subject line or body of an email is the content.
 However there are many ways to communicate and the definition covers the whole range of telecommunications.
 What is consistent is that the content will always be the part of the communication (whether it be the speech of a phone call or the text of an email) that conveys substance or meaning.
-It is that meaning that the Act defines as content. - 2.17 When a communication is sent over the telecommunication systems it can be carried by multiple providers.
-Each provider may need a different set of data in order to route the communication to its eventual destination.
-The definition of content ensures that the elements of a communication which are considered to be content do not change depending on which communication provider is carrying the communication. - 2.18 There are two exceptions to the definition of content set out in section 261(6).
+It is information which conveys that meaning that the Act defines as content. - 2.14 When a communication is sent over a telecommunication system it can be carried by multiple operators.
+Each operator may need a different set of data in order to route the communication to its eventual destination.
+The definition of content ensures that the elements of a communication which are considered to be content do not change depending on which operator is carrying the communication. - 2.15 There are two exceptions to the definition of content set out in section 261(6).
 The first is any meaning that could be inferred from the fact of the communication.
-When a communication is sent, the simple fact of the communication [may] convey some meaning, e.g. it could provide a link between persons or between a person and a service.
-This exception makes clear that any communications data associated with the communication remains communications data and the fact that some meaning can be inferred from it does not make it content.

-2.19 The second makes clear that systems data cannot be content.
+When a communication is sent, the simple fact of the communication may convey some meaning, e.g. it could provide a link between persons or between a person and a service.
+This exception makes clear that any communications data associated with the communication remains communications data and the fact that some meaning can be inferred from it does not make it content. - 2.16 The second makes clear that systems data cannot be content.
 In practice this means that an intercepting authority should first determine whether the data enables or otherwise facilitates the functioning of a system or service.
 If the answer to this question is yes, then the data is systems data regardless of whether it may reveal anything of what might be reasonably be considered to be the meaning (if any) of the communication.